Santroller/Santroller/wiring_guides/drum.md

   - The Pi Pico is recommended, but click below to see information about other microcontrollers.
     {% include sections/microcontrollers.md %}

-- A 4051 or 4067 based analog multiplexer (Only necesssary for the Pi Pico, as other microcontrollers will have enough analog pins for a drum kit)
+- A 4051 or 4067 based analog multiplexer
+  - Only necessary for the Pi Pico, and only if you want your pads to respond with proper velocity, like a RB2 kit.
+  - You can otherwise opt to wire the pads to digital pins, and your kit will function like a RB1 kit.
   - 74HC4051 / 74HC4067 recommended, these are `high speed` parts and thus they switch faster and work better.
 - 1MOhm resistor per drum / cymbal pad
 - Some Wire